 The State of Minnesota, using the IBIS system, was alleging that fired cartridge cases from a series of shooting incidents (over an 18 month period of time) were fired from the same handgun and that this linkage implicated Mr. Holmes as a murderer.

 The homicide in question was interesting.
 A young lady was “entertaining” an indeterminate, but substantial, number of “gentlemen” on a park bench at approximately 0200 one morning.
 A fight broke out in the waiting line and a man was shot once in the chest.
 This poor fellow ran some 100 yards and then collapsed.
 Someone then stood over him and delivered a finishing shot to the brain.

-DNA testing of the young lady, her clothing, and the park bench; identified Mr. Holmes plus at least 9 other specific males and some number of other non-specified males.
+DNA testing of the young lady, her clothing, and the park bench; identified Mr. Holmes, but also at least 11 other individual distinct males, plus some number of other nonspecific males.

-To the cynical, it would appear that Mr. Holmes’s primary transgressions were that he was black, he was a known unpleasant person, and that he had been disrespectful of police (including a pigs tattoo) in the past.
+To the cynical, it would appear that Mr. Holmes’s primary transgressions were that he was black, and that he had been disrespectful of police (including a pigs tattoo) in the past.

 Faced with no eye witness, and only the laughable DNA “evidence”, the State dismissed all charges.

 This case is very instructive in that Mr. Luis Rangel Morales and Mr. Colin Smith of the Justice Center did a superb job.
 Not only from the legal standpoint but also in visiting Mr. Holmes during his long period of pre-trial confinement and keeping his morale up.
 Hats off to the Justice Center.

 Mr. Holmes walks free today, though he must always look over his shoulder as he knows that the State would love to pursue him again.

 Mr. Smith now heads the Justice Center and Mr. Rangel Morales is still on staff.